ssiloti/bep-persistent-credit/one-hop-rep.rst

 - The average rate from y to x is not part of the local state.
 - No gossip bit is included in the list of potential intermediaries.
-- Receipts are sent by the receiver to the sender at the receiver's leisure rather than requested by the sender.
+- Proof of standing is sent by the receiver to the sender at the receiver's leisure rather than requested by the sender.
 This is so that receivers can control which intermediaries they wish to utilize based on their bandwidth needs.
 - The existing rate based tit-for-tat system is retained while the client is downloading.
 Volume based reputation is only used to determine upload rates while seeding and to guide optimistic unchoking.
 - vI(B) is modified so that it can never be greater than 1.
 This so that intermediaries cannot create Sybil identities with arbitrarily large vI(B).
 - wA(I) and dvalueA(B) take the observation count of the intermediary/direct peer into account.